In the Trees module, every node had exactly one parent (except the root). That's a hierarchy - a strict parent-child relationship.

 When NOT to use a graph:

-Forgetting the visited set (infinite loop) Without tracking visited nodes, BFS/DFS will revisit nodes and loop forever in a cyclic graph.
+Forgetting the visited set (infinite loop): Without tracking visited nodes, BFS/DFS will revisit nodes and loop forever in a cyclic graph.
 Always initialize a visited set before traversal and check it before enqueuing/exploring.

-In an undirected graph, add both directions: graph[u].Add(v) AND graph[v].Add(u).
+Confusing directed and undirected graphs: In an undirected graph, add both directions: graph[u].Add(v) AND graph[v].Add(u).
 In a directed graph, only add one direction.
 Missing this causes wrong answers.

-"BFS always finds the shortest path" Only for unweighted graphs.
+"BFS always finds the shortest path": Only for unweighted graphs.
 In weighted graphs, BFS does NOT find the shortest path - use Dijkstra's algorithm instead.

-DFS recursion depth in large graphs A DFS on a graph with 100,000 nodes might recurse 100,000 levels deep.
+DFS recursion depth in large graphs: A DFS on a graph with 100,000 nodes might recurse 100,000 levels deep.
 Stack overflow!
 Use explicit stack (iterative DFS) for large graphs.

-Confusing BFS and DFS approaches BFS = queue (level by level).
+Confusing BFS and DFS approaches: BFS = queue (level by level).
 DFS = stack/recursion (depth first).
 Using the wrong one wastes time or gives wrong answers.
 For shortest path in an unweighted graph, always choose BFS.

-Not handling disconnected components Most graph problems assume a connected graph.
+Not handling disconnected components: Most graph problems assume a connected graph.
 If the graph has multiple components, make sure your traversal covers ALL nodes by looping over all vertices and starting a new traversal for any unvisited node.